Mukeshburdak/Cisco-Packet-Tracer-Topology/Static_routing/problem.md

-Task No. 4: To implementation & test the static routing using GUI and CLI mode.
+To implementation & test the static routing using GUI and CLI mode.
+-
+---
 (a) Objective :-
+-
 The objective of this experiment is to implement and verify static routing between multiple networks using both the Graphical User Interface (GUI) and Command Line Interface (CLI) modes in Cisco Packet Tracer.